SanghyukChun/indexing/README.md

 Indexing
 ========
-This project is sample indexing architechure for flosis Index has two layers: bloom filter and linked list with quick sort
+This project is sample indexing architechure for flosis.
+Repository is https://github.com/SanghyukChun/indexing Index has two layers: bloom filter and linked list with quick sort

 After make, you can get binary named 'index'